 Miss Natalie York

-I am pleased to have been selected for the Governing Body of Kirklevington Primary as a Parent Governor in October 2016.
-I am a TA at the school for my third year now and my twin boys are pupils here.
+I am pleased to have been selected for the Governing Body of Kirklevington Primary as a Co opted Governor in October 2016.
+I am a TA at the school, currently working in reception class and my twin boys are pupils here.
 I choose to send my own children to our school after I’d been employed here for two years, and seeing first hand the fantastic relationships and results that children make and achieve whilst attending Kirklevington.

 My background and education is teaching dance of several genres including contemporary, in which I have a BA honours degree.
 I enjoy spending time with family and friends.